 |14 days every 13 weeks

-The first “bleed-free” HRT contained a synthetic hormone known as Tibolone which, when taken every day, had the combined effects of oestrogen, progestogen and testosterone.
-Tibolone relieves menopausal symptoms, prevents bone loss, and may improve interest in sex.
-Tibolone, like other continuous therapies, is normally prescribed at least 12 months after the last menstrual period, so many women switch to these continuous types after taking a sequential HRT.
+The first “bleed-free” HRT contains a synthetic hormone known as Tibolone, which is taken orally every day.
+Tibolone has combined oestrogen, progestogen and testosterone effects and relieves menopausal symptoms, prevents bone loss, and may improve interest in sex.
+As with other continuous therapies, it is normally prescribed at least 12 months after the last menstrual period, so many women switch to these continuous types after taking a sequential HRT.
 Tibolone has also been shown to be particularly useful in women who are known to have endometriosis and fibroids as it does not appear to stimulate these conditions.